Southampton-RSG-Training/shell-novice/_episodes/04-script.md

 ### Our first shell script

-Let's start by going back to `novice/shell/data` and putting some commands into a new file called `middle.sh` using an editor like `nano`:
+Let's start by going back to `data` and putting some commands into a new file called `middle.sh` using an editor like `nano`:

 {: .bash}
 ~~~
-$ cd ~/swc-shell-novice/novice/shell/data
+$ cd ~/swc-shell-novice/data
 $ nano middle.sh
 ~~~